defi-wonderland/handbook/sites/optimism/docs/governance/our-work/overview.md

 ## Why it matters

 The governance is designed to evolve.
 Improvements often arise from practical bottlenecks observed by delegates, contributors, and protocol developers.
-This section records how those pain points are being addressed—through new contracts, improved interfaces, or procedural upgrades.
+This section records how those pain points are being addressed through new contracts, improved interfaces, or procedural upgrades.

 Each entry aims to explain: